 - Performance of a Contract/Service

-- We will use your personal information to allow us to provide services you or your organisation have ordered
+- We will use your personal information to allow us to provide services you or your organisation have ordered, or to enter into a contract with you.

 - This information is likely to include your name, contact details and payment details, information about your business and needs and any additional information we may need to help meet your specific requirements.